Rays vs. Pirates MLB Betting Odds, Trends & Prediction

 Rays vs. Pirates MLB Betting Trends

-Tampa Bay is 18-16 straight up as the road team this season.
+Tampa Bay is 33-35 straight up when playing an opponent on equal rest this season.

 Rays vs. Pirates Betting Prediction